How to build an email marketing strategy that elevates the customer experience

 Co-founder and CEO, Alloy

-So what does a good, thoughtful, intentional, and valued-packed email strategy look like?
+So what does a thoughtful, intentional, and valued-packed email strategy look like?
+Hint: there’s a big difference between “good” and “great,” here.

-The answer is not one-size-fits-all.
-To figure out what is right for you, follow these 9 steps to set yourself on the right path.
+It just goes to show: while general email marketing best practices are a good place to start, email marketing strategy is not one-size-fits-all.
+To figure out what’s right for your brand, follow these 9 steps to set yourself on the right path.

 1. Conduct an audience and content audit